BBBA(LEGAL) - ELECTIONS: CONDUCTING ELECTIONS

 By written order, a board shall appoint a presiding election judge and an alternate presiding judge for each election precinct in which an election is held.
 A board shall prescribe the maximum number of clerks that each presiding judge may appoint for each election.
 The judges and clerks shall be selected and serve in accordance with Election Code Chapter 32.
 Election Code 32.001(a), .008, .033

 A board shall designate polling places for election day and early voting.
 Each polling place shall be accessible to and usable by the elderly and persons with physical disabilities.
 Election Code 43.004, .034, Ch.
-85 (regarding early voting by personal appearance)
+85 (early voting by personal appearance)

-In an election held on a uniform election date, a district shall use the regular county election precincts and shall designate as the polling places for the election the regular county polling places in the county election precincts that contain territory from the district.
+In an election held on the November uniform election date, a district shall use the regular county election precincts.
+The district shall designate as the polling places for the election the regular county polling places in the county election precincts that contain territory from the district.
+Election Code 42.002(a)(5), .0621, 43.004(b)

 A person commits an offense if, during the voting period and within 100 feet of an outside door through which a voter may enter the building in which a polling place is located, the person loiters or electioneers for or against any candidate, measure, or political party.